 Advancing science together as a research community.

 Georgetown University Medical Center supports its researchers by ensuring that all necessary services are in place.
 These services and resources include regulatory affairs, an accredited vivarium, sponsored research expertise, and a clinical trial services.
 We also encourage faculty to work with our Office of Technology Commercialization to protect intellectual property.
 Each office maintains policies in accordance with the guidelines established by the National Institutes of Health, government agencies, and best practices within the research community.
-If you cannot find a particular resource, please contact the Office of the Dean for Research.
+If you cannot find a particular resource, please contact the Office of Biomedical Research.

 Georgetown researchers have access to state of the art equipment, technical expertise, and knowledge through Georgetown University’s Shared Resources.
 New services are continually being developed and brought online to accommodate rapidly changing demands and new technologies.